Generated White Mountains river valley scene representing the Pemigewasset River, not an exact location photo

 Saco River, Merrimack River, and Androscoggin River pages give nearby alternatives when the Pemi is high, warm, or crowded.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 Confirm current New Hampshire Fish and Game freshwater rules before fishing.
-This page is a planning aid, not a substitute for the current regulation digest, posted access rules, or emergency updates.
+This page is a planning aid, not a substitute for the current rule digest, posted access rules, or emergency updates.

 Woodstock and Lincoln area